masscollabs/masscollabs/README.md

-# Masscollabs Services Code of Conduct's README
+# Our Organizations' Code of Conduct's README

 ### The four essential freedoms, for the original article please read [What is free software?](https://www.gnu.org/philosophy/free-sw.en.html)